haywire09/alx-frontend-javascript/0x03-ES6_data_manipulation/README.md

-this is my assignment on 0x03-ES6_data_manipulation
+This is my assignment on 0x03-ES6_data_manipulation